Bullettoothtobi/angular-base/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+It includes SSR and Material Design.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production server with SSR (Server Side Rendering)

+Run `npm run build:ssr` for building the production server.

+Run `npm run serve:ssr` to run the previously built server.
+Navigate to `http://localhost:4000/`.

 ## Code scaffolding